William Haughey, Baron Haughey: Career

 Haughey backed the Entrepreneurial Spark start-up accelerator, hosting the Glasgow 'hatchery' in his City Refrigeration Headquarters.

 While the City technical division is located in Clydesmill Industrial Estate near to Cambuslang, its corporate headquarters are at Caledonia House in Gorbals, Glasgow, having relocated from nearby Shawfield in 2009 when those premises were demolished for construction of the M74 motorway completion.
 The new site was virtually on the site of Haughey's childhood home which had been demolished years earlier with the family moving on to the newly built Toryglen neighbourhood a short distance to the south.

 By 2017, the company had been rebranded as City Facilities Management and launched a European arm, headquartered in Paris.
 Their international clients include Coles Supermarkets in Australia.

 In 2020, Lord Haughey, who helped rescue Celtic from going into receivership in the early 1990s, flatly rejected suggestions that he was interested in a plan to acquire Rangers.

+In 2023, The Times reported that Haughey had made negative comments about the use of Heat Pump technology to decarbonise home heating in Scotland, saying "“I have a heat pump company and following Patrick Harvie’s announcement, I should really be jumping for joy.
+But the truth of the matter is that heat pumps don’t work as efficiently in Scotland as they do in other countries.
+The water can only be heated to 54C, which is lower than the Health and Safety Executive’s recommended figure of 60C."
+Ben Bartle-Ross, a technician at Mitsubishi, criticised Haughey for his comments, saying "Lord Haughey claimed to have sold thousands of heat pumps but only for the right application, which he saw as air conditioning for heating in the winter and cooling in the summer."